CloudBytes-Academy/CloudBytes.dev/README.md

 Once the PR is merged, your article will be posted directly on the website using the Continuous Delivery (CD) pipeline in place.

-> *If you know what you're doing* 😉*, feel free to fork the repository and add the guest post in the folder mentioned above.* ☝🏽
+> *If you know what you're doing* 😉, *feel free to fork the repository and add the guest post in the folder mentioned above.* ☝🏽

 ### 2. Add a new feature